-Return on Capital Employed (ROCE), a profitability ratio, measures how efficiently a company is using its capital.
-Simply put, ROCE measures how well a company is using its capital to generate profits.
-The return on capital employed is considered one of the best profitability ratios and is commonly used by investors to determine whether a company is suitable to invest in or not.
+Return on Capital Employed (ROCE), a profitability ratio, measures how efficiently a company is using its capital to generate profits.
+The return on capital employed metric is considered one of the best profitability ratios and is commonly used by investors to determine whether a company is suitable to invest in or not.

 Formula for Return on Capital Employed

 The formula for computing ROCE is as follows: